As an Amazon Associate I earn from qualifying purchases.

 If at all possible, get one on ebay for about $25.
 You will find that it was worth the money.

 ResellingRevealed: We have actually reviews the best budget scales available on the market right now!
 You can read that article here.
-If you’re in a hurry and just want a good scale at a good price, get this one.

 2. NOMINAL HANDLING FEE IS OKAY.